 This facility has a lot of potential for enhancement.
 Given the size and scope of the facility/ improvements developing a site master plan is recommended.
 Recommended improvements include a loop walking trail that would connect all amenities and create an exercise circuit and install a chilling system for the ice rink.
+However, improvements to the ice rink will likely also include supporting amenities like a warming hut, skate/ shoe rental, and staffing.
+More work is needed to determine the financial feasibility of longterm improvements to the ice rink, which can be addressed in the site master plan.
 This park is the best location to expand winter recreation opportunities building on the existing use of the sledding hill during the winter.